energyRt/energyRt/README.md

 #### R and RStudio
 Assuming that R is already installed (if not, please download and install from https://www.r-project.org/), we also recommend RStudio (https://www.rstudio.com/), a powerful IDE (Integrated Development Environment) for R. It simplifies usage of R, provides number of features such as reproducible research (integration with Markdown, Sweave), integration with  version control (github, svn).

-#### GAMS or GLPK to solve the model
+#### GAMS or GLPK or Python or Julia to solve the model
 The cost-minimising linear programming model (the set of equation for LP problem), emboddied into *energyRt* package requires additional software to solve it.
-Currently *energyRt* model code  is written in *GAMS* and *GLPK*, *Julia* version is in progress, at least one of them is required to solve the model.
+Currently *energyRt* model code  is written in several languages *GAMS*, *GLPK*, *Python/Pyomo*, *Julia/Jump*.
+At least one of them is required to solve the model.

 The General Algebraic Modeling System (*GAMS*, http://gams.com/) is a powerful proprietary modeling system.
 Suitable LP solvers: CBC (included in the basic GAMS version, very powerful open source solver) or CPLEX.
 Others LP solvers have not been tested, but may work as well.